-Investigation into police shooting of unarmed teen Michael Brown is complete, official says
+Investigation into police shooting of unarmed teenager Michael Brown is complete, prosecutor's office says

 Ferguson police officer Darren Wilson shot and killed the 18-year-old on August 9

-A grand jury is expected to decide by next month whether Wilson will be charged
+A grand jury is expected to decide by the middle of next month whether Wilson will be charged

-Wilson shot and killed the 18-year-old in the middle of the day on August 9 after telling Brown and a friend to get out of a street.
+Ferguson police officer Darren Wilson shot and killed the 18-year-old in the middle of the day on August 9 after telling Brown and a friend to get out of the street.

 “The investigation has been basically completed that is being conducted by both the FBI and St. Louis County PD,” Ed Magee, the spokesman for the prosecutor’s office, told CNN.